Riyadh Metro – Riyadh, Kingdom of Saudi Arabia (KSA)

 Values

-The Royal Commission for Riyadh City awarded two of its three program/construction management (PMCM) mega-contracts to a Parsons-led joint venture (JV) called the Riyadh Metro Transit Consultants (RMTC).
-The JV is represented by three of the world’s top transit PMCM consultants — Parsons, Egis, and Systra.
-RMTC was awarded three of the six lines, representing 60 percent of the entire metro program, and is managing two major design-build consortiums.
+The Royal Commission for Riyadh City (RCRC) awarded two of its three Program Management/ Construction Management (PM/CM) mega contracts to a Parsons-led joint venture called Riyadh Metro Transit Consultants (RMTC).
+The joint venture is represented by three of the world’s top transit PM/CM consultants: Parsons, Egis and SYSTRA.
+RMTC was awarded three of the six lines, representing 60% of the entire program, and is managing two major Design and Build (D&B) consortiums.

 Services Provided